Persola/visualize-generalized-means/README.md

-(This is a markdown version of a post originally published on Medium.
-Please forgive the awkward formatting.)
+_This is a markdown version of a post originally published on Medium.
+There are some formatting with this version._

 ## Visualizing the Geometric and Harmonic Means